ProgerXP/Notepad2e/README.md

 * If large file loading stops due to memory limit, an error message is produced (*Notepad2* silently stops loading it). #126
 * **[NEW]** DPI awareness - proper font scaling with crisp texts without Windows fallback mechanism. #154
 * Fixed bug of *Notepad2* in processing `[Toolbar Labels]` INI section. #150
-* Upgraded Scintilla library to a more recent version (3.6.6).
+* Upgraded Scintilla library to a more recent version (~~3.6.6~~ 3.11.2).
 * Added `<supportedOS>` manifest entries for Windows 10/8.1/8 (Server 2016/2012/R2), in addition to Windows 7/Vista (Server 2008/R2). #159
 * Reduced default *Notepad2* timeout from 1000 ms to 250 ms which sometimes allowed duplicate windows even if Single File Instance/Reuse Window were enabled. #177
 * Changed hardcoded printed page's header/footer font size from 8 pt/7 pt to 10 pt. #199
+* Grouped commands into submenus in Edit and Settings. #265
-* Reorganized `&` accelerators in File, Edit and Settings. #197
+* Reorganized `&` accelerators in File, Edit and Settings. #197 #276
+* Disabled commands when no file is opened: File > Open Next/Previous and Launch > Shell Menu #229; Launch > Open With #238; Edit > Strip/Escape HTML Tags, Find Next/Previous Word, Edit Selection/On Line #268.
 * **[NEW]** ? > 3rd-Party Code attribution dialog. #181
 * Changed *Notepad2* defaults: #167